zulkarnen-force/final-project-go/README.md

 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired from the Login view above.
-`

-### Users related

-Endpoints for viewing and manipulating the Accounts that the Authenticated User has permissions to access.

-* Delete User  `DELETE /users/`
-* Create Account  `PUT /users/`
-* Show An Account `GET /api/accounts/:pk/`
-* Update An Account `PUT /api/accounts/:pk/`
-* Delete An Account `DELETE /api/accounts/:pk/`

 ## Endpoints that require Authentication